SunBK201/utteranc-comment/README.md

-# utteranc
+# utteranc-comment
 Utteranc is a lightweight comments widget built on GitHub issues.
 You can visit [my website](https://www.sunbk201.site/) to use it.